mardous/SimpleConcurrency/README.md

 task.cancel();
 ```
 ## Note:
-This library is not fully documented.
+This library is not fully documented because my original language is
+Spanish and (sometimes) I have terrible mistakes when writing in English.
 Any help you can give me to finish the documentation would be great!.

 ## License
 ```